filippopiconese/string-exercise/README.md

 # usage

+Import string-calculator into your program.

-string-calculator will return the sum of the string with numbers in input
+This script will return the sum of a string with numbers given as input

-This string can contain:
+The string can contain:

 * An empty string (should return 0)
 * A string with one number